flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 `r close_tabs()`

-Once finished, the GPU writes the pixels into the frame buffer area in VRAM, which is in turn picked up by the video encoder and broadcasted to the screen.
+Once finished, the GPU writes the pixels into the frame buffer area in VRAM, which is in turn picked up by the video encoder and broadcast to the screen.

 ### Designs